-Dissecting Myers Briggs: Discovering Jung September 15, 2015 – Posted in: personality types – Tags: carl jung, Myers Briggs, personality types
+Dissecting Myers Briggs: Discovering Jung September 15, 2015 – Posted in: Consciousness – Tags: carl jung, Myers Briggs, personality types

 It all started when someone said I reminded them of House (tv series guy).
-Since then I haphazardly came across the fact that I am an INTJ.
-Something about this personality is frighteningly enlightening as I see myself everywhere even in the weaknesses presented in this personality.
+Since then I haphazardly came across the Myers Briggs personality type test and the mastermind behind it all, Myers-Briggs.

 Myers–Briggs Type Indicator assessment is a psychometric questionnaire designed to measure psychological preferences in how people perceive the world and make decisions.
 Dissecting Myers Briggs is a psychological tool that should actually have some practical application in the real world.

 Myers Briggs is based on an extrapolation from the typological theories proposed by Carl Jung’s 1921 book Psychological Types.
 Jung theorized that there are four principal psychological functions by which humans experience the world – sensation, intuition, feeling, and thinking – and that one of these four functions is dominant most of the time and that the function most used depends on the individual.
 The Myers-Briggs Type Indicator is used by 89 of the Fortune 100 companies Dissecting Myers Briggs.

 Jung’s type theory introduced a sequence of four cognitive functions (thinking, feeling, sensation, and intuition), each having one of two orientations (extraversion or introversion), for a total of eight functions.
 The Myers–Briggs theory is based on these eight functions, although with some differences which will be explained in a second.